SandoghdarLab/PiSCAT/docs/Tutorial3/Tutorial3.md

 # Detection & contrast estimation of the proteins in iSCAT videos
 The static version of tutorial documents are presented here.
-Once the installation of PiSCAT on your local computer is completed, the dynamic version of the tutorial files can be found in the local PiSCAT directory located at ".\Tutorials\JupyterFiles\".
+Once the installation of PiSCAT on your local computer is completed, the dynamic version of the tutorial files can be found in the local PiSCAT directory located at `"./Tutorials/JupyterFiles/"`.
 ## Previously on PiSCAT tutorials...
 Previously, we demonstrated how to use PiSCAT's APIs for [setting up the PiSCAT modules and downloading a demo iSCAT video](